 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-Spread over an area of 1985km 2 Namdapha is among the larger protected areas of India.
+Spread over an area of 1985 sq.
+Km Namdapha is among the larger protected areas of India.
 The park is at the eastern end of the province in Changlang, Arunachal Pradesh.
-The area is mountainous, criss crossed by innumerable watercourses forming part of the catchment for the Brahmaputra through the Noa-Dihing (Diyun) river system.
+The area is mountainous, crisscrossed by innumerable watercourses forming part of the catchment for the Brahmaputra through the Noa-Dihing (Diyun) river system.
 The park is named after the Nampdapha river, a main tributary of the Noa-Dihing.
-Managed under Protected Tiger since 1983 the sanctuary is reputed to be unique in harbouring all four big Himalayan cats: Tiger, Leopard, the rarely seen clouded Leopard and the almost mystical Snow Leopard.
+Managed under Protected Tiger since 1983 the sanctuary is reputed to be unique in harboring all four big Himalayan cats: Tiger, Leopard, the rarely seen Clouded Leopard, and the almost mystical Snow Leopard.
 Also, there is a great diversity in avifauna as well.
-The area boasts 665 recorded bird species including Blyth’s Tragopan, Ward’s Trogon, Rufous-necked Hornbill, Blue-naped Pitta, Wedge-billed Wren Babbler, Snowy-throated Babbler and Beautiful Nuthatch.
+The area boasts 665 recorded bird species including Blyth’s Tragopan, Ward’s Trogon, Rufous-necked Hornbill, Blue-naped Pitta, Wedge-billed Wren-Babbler, Snowy-throated Babbler, and Beautiful Nuthatch.
 Our next highlight of the journey is Dibru-Saikhowa Wildlife Sanctuary.
-The 340 km 2 Reserve encompasses a patchwork of seasonally flooded forests, beels, and grassy pockets in between the braided arms of the river Dibru and Brahmaputra.
-The sanctuary is the perfect place to spot the rare specialised grassland and swamp forest birds such as the threatened Marsh Babbler, Jerdon’s Babbler, Black-throated Parrotbill, Rufous-vented (Swamp) Prinia, and Jerdon’s Bushcat.
+The 340 km 2 Reserve encompasses a patchwork of seasonally flooded forests, bells, and grassy pockets in between the braided arms of the river Dibru and Brahmaputra.
+The sanctuary is the perfect place to spot the rare specialized grassland and swamp forest birds such as the threatened Marsh Babbler, Jerdon’s Babbler, Black-throated Parrotbill, Rufous-vented (Swamp) Prinia, and Jerdon’s Bushcat.